teejclark/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.cfc.umt.edu/wbio/"

 # Short bio (displayed in user profile at end of posts)
 bio: T.J.
-Clark is a Ph.D. student in the Wildlife Biology Program at the University of Montana.
+Clark is a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.

 interests:
-- Population Ecology
-- Mathematical Ecology
+- Theoretical Ecology
 - Conservation Biology
+- Coupled Human-Natural Systems

 education:
   courses:
   - course: PhD in Wildlife Biology
     institution: University of Montana
-    year: 2017-current
+    year: 2017-2021 (expected completion)
   - course: MRes in Ecology and Environmental Biology
     institution: University of Glasgow
     year: 2017